Drexel-Racing-Formula-SAE-EV/DREV23-ECU-Code/README.md

-Please clone this repsitory into your STM32CubeIDE workspace
+Please clone this repsitory into your STM32CubeIDE workspace top level directory